Photon1c/ImmuneSystemSimulator/README.md

 # ImmuneSystemSimulator
-A core JavaScript HTML served Three.js web page deployed to simulate basic immune system.
+A core JavaScript HTML served Three.js web page deployed to simulate a basic immune system.
 For educational purposes only.